angulardart/site-angulardart/src/angular/guide/hierarchical-dependency-injection.md

 ### Scenario: multiple edit sessions

-Many applications allow users to work on several open tasks at the same time.
+Many apps allow users to work on several open tasks at the same time.
 For example, in a tax preparation app, the preparer could be working on several tax returns, switching from one to the other throughout the day.